Configuration options

 b4.send-series-to

-(v0.10+)Address or comma-separated addresses to always add to the To: header (see Prepare the list of recipients).
+A comma-separated list of addresses to always add to the “To:” header.
+See Prepare the list of recipients.

 b4.send-series-cc

-(v0.10+)Address or comma-separated addresses to always add to the Cc: header (see Prepare the list of recipients).
+A comma-separated list of addresses to always add to the “Cc:” header.
+See Prepare the list of recipients.

 b4.send-no-patatt-sign

-(v0.10+)Do not sign patches with patatt before sending them (unless using the web submission endpoint where signing is required).
+Instructs b4 not to sign patches with patatt before sending them.
+Note, that using the web submission endpoint requires using signed patches.

 b4.send-auto-to-cmd

-(v0.10+)Command to use to generate the list of To: recipients.
-Has no effect if the specified script is not found in the repository.
+The command to use for obtaining the list of “To:” recipients.
+Has no effect if the specified script isn’t present in the repository.

 b4.send-auto-cc-cmd

-(v0.10+)Command to use to generate the list of Cc: recipients.
-Has no effect if the specified script is not found in the repository.
+The command to use for obtaining the list of Cc: recipients.
+Has no effect if the specified script isn’t present in the repository.

 b4.prep-cover-strategy